Lithium carbonate

 • If you take lithium twice a day, take your dose in the morning and evening.

-• Keep taking lithium every day.
-It usually takes a few weeks to start working and it can take several months before you feel the full benefits.
+• Keep taking lithium every day: It usually takes a few weeks to start working and it can take several months before you feel the full benefits.
 Don't stop taking lithium suddenly as your symptoms may return if you stop taking it too early.
 Talk to your doctor or nurse before stopping because if you do need to stop taking lithium it should be reduced slowly and they can advise you on how to do this.

-You can eat normally while taking lithium.
+• Food: You can eat normally while taking lithium.
 However, it’s best to avoid a low-sodium (low-salt) diet as this can increase the levels of lithium in your blood and increase the chance of getting side effects.

-There are some medicines (including over-the-counter and complementary medicines, eg, vitamins, minerals, herbal or naturopathic medicines) that may interfere with how lithium works.
+• Other medicines: There are some medicines (including over-the-counter and complementary medicines, eg, vitamins, minerals, herbal, rongoā Māori and naturopathic medicines) that may interfere with how lithium works.
 This can affect the levels of lithium in your blood which can cause lithium toxicity.
-Always check with your pharmacist or doctor before you take any other medicines.
+Always check with your pharmacist or doctor before you take any other medicines and before starting any new products.

-Using recreational drugs can affect the level of lithium in the body.
+• Recreational drugs: Using recreational drugs can affect the level of lithium in the body.
 For example, taking ecstasy while you’re on lithium can make you dehydrated, which can lead to lithium toxicity.

 Lithium levels

 These blood tests are referred to as ‘a lithium level’, a serum lithium level or a plasma lithium level.
-They are needed weekly in the early stages of your treatment and if your dose is changed, but they are needed less often (3 monthly) once your lithium level is stable.
+They are needed weekly in the early stages of your treatment and if your dose is changed, but are needed less often (3 monthly) once your lithium level is stable.

 Timing of the blood test to check your lithium level

-It is important that blood samples to test lithium levels are taken at least 12 hours after you had your last dose of lithium.
+It's important that blood samples to test lithium levels are taken at least 12 hours after you had your last dose of lithium.
 If blood is taken before this time, the lithium level won't have settled down in your blood since the last dose.

 Signs that your lithium levels are too high